drtbz/k8s-hackathon/2_hackathon/Readme.md

 ### Guidelines

 * You're free to use the language, web framework of your choice.
 * Focus more on containerization and kubernetes aspects rather than the actual design and implementation of the app itself.
-You just need two components at the very least. such as:
+You just need two components at the very least, such as the one demonstrated in webinars.
+Something like below:
     * A front-end webapp
     * A backend api
     * Bonus: third component for caching or storage such as `Redis`.
+* Use `ghcr` for image registry.
+Do not put any sensitive content into the app.
 * You can use the below to repos as a reference, but please make sure you're building the app, dockerfiles, kubernetes manifests from the scratch
     * https://github.com/suren-m/cndev
     * https://github.com/suren-m/cndev-config/tree/main/kustomization/base (you don't need to use kustomize.
 Just plain manifests to start with and bring in helm later on if time permits)

+### Bonus Scenarios

+* Use Helm to configure your app for multiple environments. (maybe to `dev1` and `dev2` namespaces, each taking different values for `replicas`)
+* Use `Github Actions` CI builds and pushing images to `ghcr`
+* Incorporate `image scanning` into your CI pipeline
+* Apply `resource limits` on containers
+* Apply `resource quotas` and `limit ranges` on namespaces
+* Use `Terraform` for `iac` for your `aks` cluster
+* Explore a `Service Mesh` or `dapr` as you see fit.
+Refer to recordings of webinars delivered on these topics.
+* Explore `Bridge to Kubernetes` or `Attach vs code to pod` feature for debugging your app running on your own namespace.
+* Explore `GitOps` using a tool such as `ArgoCd`.
+Refer to recordings of webinars delivered on GitOps.